-During the years ended on December 31st 2023 and 2022, the allocation of seats in the Board of Directors between men and women is not in equilibrium.
+During the years ended on December 31st, 2024 and 2023, the allocation of seats in the Board of Directors between men and women is in equilibrium.
 The current Managing Board has the necessary experience and expertise to ensure that its duties are properly executed.